-House moves to approve defense bill amid Trump veto threat
+House approves defense bill with veto-proof margin

 If Trump vetoes the bill, “we will come back to vote to override,” said Rep. Adam Smith, D-Wash., the chairman of the House Armed Services Committee.

-But with Trump pressuring Republicans to stand with him, it remains to be seen whether the bill will receive the two-thirds support that would be needed to override a veto.
-The House Freedom Caucus, a bloc of roughly three-dozen conservatives, backed Trump’s position Tuesday and said it will oppose the bill.
+But with Trump pressuring Republicans to stand with him, it was unclear until the final tally whether the bill would receive the two-thirds support needed to override a veto.
+The House Freedom Caucus, a bloc of roughly three-dozen conservatives, backed Trump’s position Tuesday and opposed the bill.

+“We stand with the president,” said Rep. Andy Biggs, R-Ariz., the group’s chairman.
+“This particular NDAA bill is filled with flaws and problems,” including limitations on troop withdrawals ordered by Trump in Afghanistan and Germany, Biggs said.

 Smith and other lawmakers noted that many defense programs can only go into effect if the bill is approved, including military construction.
 The measure guides Pentagon policy and cements decisions about troop levels, new weapons systems and military readiness, military personnel policy and other military goals.